bnwolford/HealthAIinR/activities/README.md

 # Activities

 First, copy the data to your directory.
-Remember to put your username in the path.
+Remember to put your username in the path insetad of $USER.

 ```
-cp -r /mnt/work/data/artificial_hes_apc_202302_v1_sample/ /mnt/work/workbench/<username>/
+cp -r /mnt/work/data/artificial_hes_apc_202302_v1_sample/ /mnt/work/workbench/$USER/
 ```

 Paired programming exercise: read and clean sensitive data